top of page

 You can get online by connecting an Ethernet cable to the back of the PC or by using Wi-Fi if you upgraded.
 For competitive gaming Wi-Fi is not advised as it is less stable and slower than a direct connection.
 To avoid running a cable through the house, buy a TP Powerline Adapter from Amazon.

-Upgrading to Windows 11
+Upgrading to from Windows 10 to Windows 11

 On your Windows 10 machine, go to Settings, Update & Security & Windows Update and click the Check for updates button.
 If Windows 11 is waiting for you, it can be installed from there.